 Special Assistant to the General Manager

-Kris Draper enters his fourth season as special assistant to the general manager and his 21st year overall with the organization.
+Kris Draper enters his fifth season as special assistant to the general manager and his 22nd year overall with the organization.
 In his position, Draper works closely with Detroit’s management team, assisting in player evaluation at both the professional and amateur levels.
-He also provides input regarding potential trades and free agent signings, as well as insight into prospective selections at the annual NHL Entry Draft.
+He also provides input regarding potential trades and free agent signings, as well as insight into prospective selections at the annual NHL entry draft.

 The Toronto, Ontario, native enjoyed his best statistical season in 2003-04.
 He registered career-highs with 24 goals, 40 points and five shorthanded goals in just 67 games.
 Despite the jump in his offensive production, Draper’s defensive responsibilities never wavered and he was rewarded with the 2004 Frank J. Selke Trophy as the NHL’s top defensive forward.

 Kris and his wife, Julie, have two daughters, Kennedi and Kamryn, and a son, Kienan.
-The Drapers reside in Bloomfield Hills.
+The Drapers reside in Bloomfield Hills, Michigan.